From Goodfellas to Gangs of New York, some of Scorsese’s most acclaimed films are based on books.

 Charles Brandt, 2004

 Raging Bull.
-The 1980 movie compared to the 1970 book, Raging Bull: My Story
+Poster of the 1980 movie and cover of the 1970 book, Raging Bull: My Story

 VS3